zspringer/NFL_Roster/PlayerService.md

       if(localData){
       	playerData = JSON.parse(localData);
       	return callback();
-      	//return will short circut the loadPlayersData function
+      	//return will short-circuit the loadPlayersData function
       	//this will prevent the code below from ever executing }